SvenBroeckling/phasesix-rulebook/published/magic_en.md

 #### Spell Points

-*Spell points* are used to create spells. *Spell points* can also be obtained by the character through templates.
+*Spell points* are used to learn spells. *Spell points* can also be obtained by the character through templates.
 For example, the "Arcane School" template gives 10 spell points.

 Once *spell points* are spent on a spell, they are used up and cannot be used again.
 Unlike *Arcana*, this is not a value that refreshes by resting.